turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

 - `assets` (this is a directory that will hold your icon files)

 Make sure both teammates and your assigned instructor are all added as collaborators on the GitHub repository.

+- Deploy your application to GitHub Pages.
+- In a Slack DM to your assigned instructor, drop the repo link, DTR and GitHub pages link.

 ## Progression